 7. Washi Tape Twist

-These twist ties can be used for your party favors.
-Simply sandwich a piece of wire in between two strips of washi tape and you’re all set!
+Use these twist ties for your party favors.
+Simply sandwich a piece of wire in between two strips of the tape and you’re all set!

 8. Pinwheel Flowers

 Bloom your own pinwheel flowers with this DIY project.
-To make sure the stems stay straight, stick the straw into some play dough.
-It’ll build resistance and keep the flower from toppling over.
+To make sure the stems stay straight, stick the straw into some play dough that will build resistance and keep the flower from toppling over.

 9. Butterfly Crafts

-The secret to pretty butterfly wings lies in the choices of washi tape designs.
-I like placing my tape strips in a horizontal direction.
-It is an easier way of aligning the design on both of the wings.
+The secret to pretty butterfly wings lies in the choices of the tape's designs.
+Try placing the tape strips in a horizontal direction because it is the easier way of aligning the design on both of the wings.